a1pro2003/a1pro_framework/keystroke_inj/README.md

 ## Payload 1
-For the first main payload, Reverse Shell Payload, the attacker must have a file server with the powershell located in it with the IP and PORT pointing to the listenning/attacker computer (probably it self).
+For the first main payload, Reverse Shell Payload, the attacker must have a file server with the PowerShell located in it with the IP and PORT pointing to the listening/attacker computer (probably it self).
-The simples and fastes way is to start a python server with this commands:
+The simples and fastest way is to start a python server with this commands:

     Python 2.x : python -m SimpleHTTPServe 8000